 Look at what is happening around Kansas City

 If you’d like to list plants sales, gardening related meetings, classes and workshops, send details with contact information to [email protected].
-Deadline for publishing in the March issue is February 5.
+Deadline for publishing in the October issue is September 7.
 This is a FREE listing.

 Raytown Garden Club

 Tues, Sep 5, 10a; at Connection Point Church, 10500 E 350 Hwy, Raytown, MO 64138.
 Program will be “Caring and Sharing with Plant Propagation” presented by Iva Stribling, RGC member.
 Guests are always welcome.
 For more information please check out our Facebook page: https://www.facebook.com/RaytownGardenClub.